 (B) during the last hour for filing under subsection (a)(2), then the time for filing is extended to the same time on the first accessible day that is not a Saturday, Sunday or legal holiday.

-(4) Unless a different time is set by a statute, local rule or court order, the last day ends:
+(4) "Last day" defined.
+Unless a different time is set by a statute, local rule or court order, the last day ends:

 (A) For electronic or telefacsimile filing, at midnight in the court's time zone; and